thedevbones/project-hillbilly/README.md

 -	Continue to improve on animations.
 -	Change enemy behavior based on proximity to player.

+**Gage:**
+-	Create and animate another enemy.
+-	Design and create assets for level 1.
+-	Implement the puzzle into level 1.
+-	Improve some assets I made for sprint 1.

 <!-- Optional -->
 <!-- ## License -->